-NON-GAAP FINANCIAL PERFORMANCE MEASURES
+NON-GAAP FINANCIAL MEASURES

-In addition to financial information prepared in accordance with U.S. GAAP, this Proxy Statement contains adjusted non-GAAP EPS and adjusted non-GAAP EBITDA from continuing operations attributable to the Company.
+In addition to financial information prepared in accordance with U.S. GAAP, this Proxy Statement contains adjusted non-GAAP earnings per share ("EPS") and adjusted non-GAAP EBITDA from continuing operations attributable to the Company.
 The Company believes these non-GAAP measures provide investors and management with supplemental information relating to operating performance and trends that facilitate comparisons between periods and with respect to projected information.

-Adjusted non-GAAP net income and related earnings per share information excludes amortization expense, stock-based compensation expense, depreciation expense, expense of acquired in-process research and development, severance, expense related to collaboration with Tyme, non-cash interest expense, fair value adjustments on equity investment, convertible promissory note related credit losses, fair value adjustments related to derivative instrument, accretion of discount on convertible promissory note and the tax effect of these adjustments.
-Adjusted non-GAAP EBITDA excludes interest expense, net of interest income, income tax provision, depreciation and amortization expense, stock-based compensation expense, fair value adjustments on equity investment, expense of acquired in-process research & development, convertible promissory note related credit losses, fair value adjustments related to derivative instrument, expense related to collaboration with Tyme and severance.
+Adjusted non-GAAP earnings per share information excludes amortization expense, stock-based compensation expense, depreciation expense, severance, acquisition related costs, legal settlement, debt issuance costs, non-cash interest expense, fair value adjustments on equity investment, convertible promissory note related adjustments, fair value adjustments related to derivative instruments, foreign currency exchange loss, gain on euro debt, inventory step-up and the tax effect of these adjustments.
+Adjusted non-GAAP EBITDA excludes interest expense net of interest income, income tax provision, depreciation and amortization expense, stock-based compensation expense, fair value adjustments on equity investment, convertible promissory note related credit losses, fair value adjustments related to derivative instruments, foreign currency exchange loss, gain on euro debt, legal settlement, acquisition related costs, inventory step-up and debt issuance cost and severance.
 The Company believes these non-GAAP financial measures help indicate underlying trends in the Company's business and are important in comparing current results with prior period results and understanding projected operating performance.
 Non-GAAP financial measures provide the Company and its investors with an indication of the Company's baseline performance before items that are considered by the Company not to be reflective of the Company's ongoing results.
-See the attached (i) Reconciliation of GAAP to Adjusted Non-GAAP Net Income and Adjusted Non-GAAP Earnings per Share and (ii) Reconciliation of GAAP to Adjusted Non-GAAP EBITDA for explanations of the amounts excluded and included to arrive at adjusted net income and adjusted earnings per share amounts, and Adjusted non-GAAP EBITDA amounts, respectively, for the twelve month periods ended December 31, 2021 and 2020.

 These adjusted measures are non-GAAP and should be considered in addition to, but not as a substitute for, the information prepared in accordance with U.S. GAAP.
-The Company strongly encourages investors to review its consolidated financial statements and publicly-filed reports, including the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, as filed with the SEC on March 8, 2022, in their entirety and cautions investors that the non-GAAP measures used by the Company may differ from similar measures used by other companies, even when similar terms are used to identify such measures.
+The Company strongly encourages investors to review its consolidated financial statements and publicly-filed reports, including the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022, as filed with the SEC on March 23, 2023, in their entirety and cautions investors that the non-GAAP measures used by the Company may differ from similar measures used by other companies, even when similar terms are used to identify such measures.